 - Christian Student Ministry (CSM) – The Purpose of Christian Student Ministry is to study the word of God through reading the Scripture and finding ways to apply it to our everyday lives.
 We will do this through evangelism, community service, and fellowship.

-- FCA Focuses on serving local communities around the globe by engaging, equipping, and empowering coaches and athletes to unite, inspire and change the world through the gospel.
-This club is an interdenominational ministry open to all but targets coaches, athletes, and students utilizing them to influence others for Christ.
+- FCA – Focuses on serving local communities around the globe by engaging, equipping, and empowering coaches and athletes to unite, inspire, and change the world through the gospel.
+This club is an interdenominational ministry open to all but targets coaches, athletes, and students, utilizing them to influence others for Christ.
 The meeting schedule fluctuates with the athletic calendar.
 Advisor: Kennie Kitchens

 - Student Teacher Education Association (STEA) STEA is the pre-professional club for prospective teachers.
 Advisor: Tina Smith

-- Students Today, Alumni Tomorrow (STAT) – The purpose of Students Today, Alumni Tomorrow is to mutually benefit UT Southern, the work of Advancement Services and participating students in connecting and engaging with constituents to continue investing in higher education in South Central Tennessee.
+- Students Today, Alumni Tomorrow (STAT) – The purpose of Students Today, Alumni Tomorrow is to mutually benefit UT Southern, the work of Advancement Services, and participating students in connecting and engaging with constituents to continue investing in higher education in South Central Tennessee.
 Constituents include alumni, friends/donors, students, employees, community and regional leaders, etc.

-- Sustainability Club This club works to help The University of Tennessee Southern achieve a fully sustainable campus.
+- Sustainability Club – This club works to help The University of Tennessee Southern achieve a fully sustainable campus.
 Advisor: Shanna Hanes

 - Kappa Delta PI: An international honor society in Education that promotes the development and dissemination of worthy educational ideas and practices, enhances continuous growth and leadership, and fosters inquiry and reflection on significant educational issues.
-Membership is open to education students who have attained sophomore standing, completed or enrolled in at lease 12 semester hours of education courses, and possess a minimum GPA of 3.0.
+Membership is open to education students who have attained sophomore standing, completed or enrolled in at least 12 semester hours of education courses, and possess a minimum GPA of 3.0.

 - Omicron Delta Kappa: This international leadership honor society recognizes achievement in scholarship, athletics, campus/community service, social and religious activities, campus government, journalism, speech/mass media, and the creative and performing arts.

 - Pi Gamma Mu: An international honor society in Social Science that promotes academic excellence and interdisciplinary communication.
-Prospective members must be in the upper 35% of their class, have at least a B average and complete a minimum of 20 credit hours in Social Science classes.
+Prospective members must be in the upper 35% of their class, have a B average, and complete at least 20 credit hours in Social Science classes.

 - Sigma Tau Delta: An international honor society in English.
-Prospective members must maintain a 3.0 in English courses, completed a minimum of two classes over the freshman level and be in the upper 35% of their class after three semesters in college.
+Prospective members must maintain a 3.0 in English courses, complete a minimum of two classes over the freshman level and be in the upper 35% of their class after three semesters in college.